gauravfodekar/NodeJSNotes/README.md

 In summary, the main difference between function declarations and function expressions is how they are hoisted and when they can be accessed in your code.
 Function declarations are hoisted and can be called before their actual definition, while function expressions are not hoisted in the same way and must be defined before they are used.
 The choice between them depends on your specific use case and coding style.

-25.	# what is immediately invoked function ?
+25.#what is immediately invoked function ?
 Answer: An Immediately Invoked Function Expression (IIFE) is a JavaScript function that is defined and executed immediately after its creation.
 It's a common design pattern in JavaScript used for encapsulation, creating private variables, and preventing pollution of the global scope.

 Here's the basic syntax of an IIFE: